A Multi-level Analysis of Factors Associated with Student Performance: A Machine Learning Approach to the SAEB Microdata: Discussion

 \section{Discussion}

-The results of our multi-level model strongly align with established theoretical frameworks on student success, which posit that academic performance is not the result of isolated factors, but rather a complex interplay of multiple contexts. \cite{barragan2024complexities} highlights a widely recognized structure that groups these influences into four interrelated categories: \textbf{individual, academic, socioeconomic, and institutional}.
+The results of our multi-level model align closely with established theoretical frameworks on student success, which posit that academic performance is not the result of isolated factors but rather a complex interplay of multiple contexts. \cite{barragan2024complexities} highlights a widely recognized structure that groups these influences into four interrelated categories: \textbf{individual, academic, socioeconomic, and institutional}.
 Our findings provide strong empirical support for this systemic view, demonstrating how these layers collectively explain a significant portion of the variance in student proficiency within the SAEB context.

 The dominance of systemic and socioeconomic variables is a recurrent theme in the international Educational Data Mining literature~\citep{albreiki2021systematic}.
 Studies in different national systems have consistently found that factors such as family income and parental education are among the most significant predictors of student success \citep{yagci2019prediction}.
-A comprehensive analysis of trends in the field confirms that student demographic and profile information, which often includes socioeconomic proxies, constitutes one of the most fundamental and widely used categories of predictors \citep{aldowah2019}.
+A comprehensive analysis of trends in the field confirms that student demographic and profile information, which often includes socioeconomic proxies, is among the most fundamental and widely used predictor categories \citep{aldowah2019}.
 Similarly, our results align with research emphasizing the importance of institutional engagement.
 While our dataset does not contain granular student interaction logs, such as those used in Intelligent Tutoring Systems \citep{chaturvedi2017predicting}, the high importance of the school's overall participation rate serves as a powerful macro-level proxy for this concept, linking a culture of high engagement to better student performance \citep{LARSON2020101606}.

 Ultimately, our analysis provides a clear and decisive conclusion: educational outcomes are primarily shaped by systemic socioeconomic structures.
 The dominant predictive power of variables such as the school's average socioeconomic level, maternal education, and teacher training empirically validates the critical role of the \textbf{socioeconomic and institutional dimensions} \citep{Ulferts, doi:10.3102/0034654319866133}.
 Our model demonstrates that while individual student characteristics are relevant, they are deeply embedded within and profoundly influenced by their schools' collective context.
 The central finding carries significant implications for public policy.
 The strong, quantifiable association between the school ecosystem and student performance suggests that policies fostering educational equity must prioritize interventions that reduce systemic disparities between schools.
 Rather than focusing exclusively on individual-level programs, the results advocate for structural policies, such as strategic investments in infrastructure and the equitable distribution of resources and qualified teachers to schools in lower socioeconomic areas.